stashed/vault/charts/stash-mysql/README.md

 $ helm install stash-mysql-8.0.14 appscode/stash-mysql -n kube-system --version=8.0.14
 ```

-The command deploys necessary `Function` and `Task` definition to backup or restore MySQL database 8.0.14 using Stash on the Kubernetes cluster in the default configuration.
+The command deploys necessary `Function` and `Task` definition to backup or restore MySQL 8.0.14 using Stash on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`